-- 1. Provide accessible swing lift where gangway entry into vessel is not possible. - A minimum of one accessible swing lift, custom or off-the-shelf product, must be provided at each port that can be accessed by a range of vessel sizes - b.
-The accessible swing lift must be served by an accessible path of travel. - 2.
-Where accessible swing lifts into boats are not provided, a transfer bench or other portable transfer chair should be provided to allow independent or assisted transfers for users into boats. - a.
-The portable transfer bench or chair must be light weight and have adjustable handles permitting transfers from the height of a mobility device.
+- 1. Provide accessible swing lifts where gangway entry into vessels is not possible. - a.
+A minimum of one accessible swing lift (custom or off-the-shelf product), must be provided at each port that can be accessed by a range of vessel sizes. - b.
+The accessible swing lift must be served by an accessible path of travel. - Where accessible swing lifts are not provided, a transfer bench or other portable transfer chair should be provided to allow independent or assisted transfers for users into boats.
+The portable transfer bench or chair must be light weight and have adjustable handles permitting transfer from the height of a mobility device.